fractal-analytics-platform/fractal-client/examples/README.md

 This example uses both the client (from this repo, callable from a terminal as `fractal`) and the server (from the `fractal-server` repo, callable from the terminal as `server` - but possibly renamed later).
 They should both be installed in the current environment.
 If they are not (i.e. if one of these two commands returns a `command not found` error in the terminal), you should install the missing package(s).

-To download the example dataset from Zenodo, you can use (from this folder):
+To download the example dataset from Zenodo, you can use
 ```bash
 ./fetch_test_data_from_zenodo.sh
 ```
+from one of the relevant folders (e.g. `01_cardio_tiny_dataset`).
 Note that this currently requires the `zenodo-get` package.
 At the moment this is an optional dependency, so just use `pip install zenodo-get` if you don't have it available.
 TODO: this will be fixed later, either by adding it as a mandatory (dev) dependency, or by bypassing this external package.